Umehara Katsufumi :: Intron Apocalypse

 What if all that genetic information wasn't really useless?
 What if it was put there by someone, something, in the impossibly distant past, for a purpose?
 And what if humanity's interest in understanding and engineering human DNA unlocks something that should have remained hidden?

-Award-winning science fiction author Umehara Katsufumi drags you screaming into a darker future as the monsters of our own genetic code come to life, revealing all too clearly humanity's fatal misunderstanding of its place in the universe... and its very reason for existence, weaving the Cthulhu Mythos, genetic engineering, and the battle against racial extinction into a masterpiece of horror.
+Award-winning science fiction author Umehara Katsufumi drags you screaming into a darker future as the monsters of our own genetic code come to life, revealing all too clearly humanity's fatal misunderstanding of its place in the universe... and its very reason for existence, weaving the Cthulhu Mythos, genetic engineering, and the battle against extinction into a masterpiece of horror.

 The cover to this edition is by Noriyoshi Ohrai, and was originally used on the first book edition, published in 1993 by Asashi Sonorama as a matched, 2-volume edition.
 Both books had "ELI ELI LAMA SABACHTANI" printed across the front cover: